connormack/Car-Park-Finder/readme.md

 2) UC2: To allow the user to view all car parks in Bristol in a map.
 (Developer: Connor Mackintosh)
 3) UC3: To allow the user to view the car parks by their type, free or paid.
 (Developer: Jeno Labodi)

 The documents of each stage of the application developement process are located in the docs folder in the directory.
-The link to each of these documents can be found below:-
+The link to each of these documents can be found below:

 1. [Planning](docs/planning.md)
 2. [Requirements](docs/requirements.md)